 Snap beans are easy to grow in most warm, well-drained soil, but they must have warmth.
 Start with strong young bean plants from Bonnie Plants®, the company that has been helping home gardeners grow successfully for over a century.
 Wait until after your last frost has passed to set out the plants, then space them about 8 inches apart.
 A double row, in which 2 rows of plants are grown with 12 inches between the rows, will produce the most beans per square foot.
 For a steady harvest all summer, set out a second set of plants 3 to 4 weeks after your first planting.

-Before setting out the plants, though, mix a several inches of compost or aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil into the soil to add nutrition and improve the soil texture.
-You can also fertilize snap bean plants when initially watering the plants, using a water soluble plant food like Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition.
+Before setting out the plants, though, mix several inches of compost or aged compost-enriched Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil into the soil to add nutrition and improve the soil texture.
+You can also fertilize snap bean plants when initially watering the plants, using a water-soluble plant food like Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition.
 When given a little starter fertilizer and biologically active compost, beans usually need no further feeding.
 By teaming up with bacteria in the soil, beans create their own nitrogen – the most important nutrient plants require if they are to make strong new growth.

 Keep beans weeded, and mulch over the spaces between plants to conserve moisture and reduce problems with weeds.
 Mulch also helps keep the pods clean, which is a terrific convenience with snap beans.